Learn

 Bottom line: Washington’s legislature is intent on phasing out natural gas, but the state’s residents are fighting to stop it at the ballot box.
 It’s encouraging to see a grassroots movement to protect the right to affordable, reliable, clean energy!

-The issue: federal judge reversed the Department of Energy’s freeze on new liquefied natural gas (LNG) export approvals last week, handing a win to industry and red states that had challenged the Biden administration plan.
+The issue: A federal judge reversed the Department of Energy’s freeze on new liquefied natural gas (LNG) export approvals last week, handing a win to industry and red states that had challenged the Biden administration plan.

 Why it matters: LNG exports could be a boon for climate and security, according to one former Energy Information Administration administrator.